Editing Forms

 This set of buttons at the top left corner gives you access to all of the major data forms from any other one.
 This allows you to switch to, say, the vendor form while entering a specification and create the vendor for that specification first.
 Note that the project-specific forms (beneath the Projects button) are not available unless you have used the Open command on the Project List form to open a project.

-If you are working on an item and use the Map to select the form for a "parent" of that item (e.g., you are looking at specifications and select the Vendor Form), FF&EZ will position the parent form on the related record (in this case the vendor for the spec).
+If you are working on an item and use a Views button to select the screen for a "parent" of that item (e.g., you are looking at specifications and select the Vendor Screen), FF&EZ will position the parent form on the related record (in this case the vendor for the spec).

-With two exceptions, you can access any of the major forms from any other major form by simply clicking the appropriate button under "Views" and without closing the form you are on.
+With two exceptions, you can access any of the major forms from any other major form by simply clicking the appropriate button under "Views" (or the assigned function key) and without closing the form you are on.
 The exceptions are:

 1. Project-related forms (areas, rooms, etc.) are not accessible unless you have selected a project and opened it using the Project Form's Open button.